 Energie Magazine - April, 1938

-The Gustloff being outfitted on the cover, onboard the Gustloff inside.
+The Gustloff being outfitted on the cover, on board the Gustloff inside.

 Kraft Durch Freude - Monatsheft der Deutschen Arbeitsfront - NSG.